Complementary and Alternative Medicine

-Complementary and alternative medicine are actually two different things:2
+Complementary and alternative medicine is actually 2 different things:2

-Before using any non-mainstream treatment options, it’s a good idea to discuss it with your health care provider.
-Even seemingly harmless or natural complementary treatments may have serious adverse effects that you might not know about.
+Before using any non-mainstream treatment options, it is a good idea to discuss it with your doctor.
+Even seemingly harmless or natural complementary treatments may have serious side effects that you may not know about.

-There are various CAM treatments that people living with AxSpA spectrum conditions may use, and knowing more about them can give you more ideas for potential treatment options.
+There are various CAM treatments that people living with AxSpA spectrum conditions may use.
+Knowing more about them can give you ideas for potential treatment options.

 Acupuncture and AxSpA spectrum conditions

 Acupuncture is a treatment that involves inserting very thin needles through the skin at specific points on the body.
-It is a main part of traditional Chinese medicine (TCM) and is often used to treat pain and relieve stress.3 TCM explains that acupuncture balances the flow of energy, or life force known as chi/qi in the body.3 The needle insertions help to rebalance any abnormalities in this flow.
-Some mainstream doctors feel the needles help stimulate nerves or connective tissue and increase the body’s natural pain relievers.3
+It is a key part of traditional Chinese medicine (TCM) and is often used to treat pain and relieve stress.
+TCM explains that acupuncture balances the flow of energy or life force in the body known as chi/qi.
+The needle insertions help to rebalance any abnormalities in this flow.
+Some mainstream doctors feel the needles help stimulate nerves or connective tissue.
+In turn, this increases the body’s natural pain relievers.3

-Acupuncture has been found to relieve lower back pain and pain associated with osteoarthritis and rheumatic diseases, with minimal side effects.4 More research needs to be done in its effectiveness for AxSpA spectrum conditions, but it may be worth trying.
+Acupuncture has been found to relieve lower back pain and pain linked to osteoarthritis and rheumatic diseases, with minimal side effects.
+More research is needed to better understand its effectiveness for AxSpA spectrum conditions, but it may be worth trying.4

 Home stretching and yoga for AxSpA spectrum conditions

 Stretching and exercise are a main part of treatment for AxSpA spectrum conditions.
-It is recommended to start exercising soon after you get the diagnosis, and continue to regularly exercise after that.5 You can easily do stretches at home, but you might want to work with a physical therapist initially to learn proper technique before doing so.
+It is recommended to start exercising soon after you get a diagnosis and continue to regularly exercise after that.
+You can easily do stretches at home.
+However, you might want to first work with a physical therapist to learn proper methods.5

-You don’t need a home gym to do these stretches; you can do them in the morning in your bed, and even on the couch!
+You do not need a home gym to do stretches – you can do them in the morning in your bed or even on the couch.
 Gentle stretching can help reduce stiffness and keep your joints moving.

 Yoga can be another way to get exercise and stretching in.
-Before starting yoga, talk with your doctor to make sure it’s safe to do so.
+Before starting yoga, talk with your doctor to make sure it is safe for you.
 While there have been no studies specifically with yoga and AxSpA spectrum conditions, yoga has been studied in relation to other inflammatory conditions.
-One study found that yoga helped relieve systemic inflammatory markers and reduced feelings of depression in a group of people living with rheumatoid arthritis (RA).6 The other health benefits of yoga have been widely established, and can include increased flexibility, weight loss, improved muscle tone and strength, and improved cardiovascular health.7
+One study found that yoga helped relieve systemic inflammatory markers and reduced feelings of depression in a group of people with rheumatoid arthritis (RA).6

 How can therapeutic massage help?